yourFbiAgentBob/OOJ-lab/README.md

 # OOJ-lab
 free code?
 free code!
-Take all ya want but change it atleasta little so it look legit and not directly copied from 'ere.
+Take all ya want but change it atleast a little so it looks legit and not directly copied from 'ere.